shfischer/WKLIFE-FAQ/README.md

 <summary>

-#### Can survey length data be used instead of catch length data for stocks with sparse catch length data (e.g. only landings or no landing nor discard length data).
+#### Can survey length data be used instead of catch length data for stocks with sparse catch length data (e.g. only landings or no landing nor discard length data)?

 </summary>